DylnH/Engineering_4_Notebook/README.md

 ### Reflection

 For this assignment, I had difficulty with the "player input aspect of the assignment.
 I tried to get away with it by making a random word generator so you can play with yourself,but thats a different project.
-After I figure that out This helped me solve my issues. (https://inventwithpython.com/invent4thed/chapter8.html).
+After I figure that out This helped me solve my issues.
+[Link to Hangman code](https://inventwithpython.com/invent4thed/chapter8.html)

 </details>